venturadan/startup/notes.md

 27. recommend not using Windows in general linux/mac is better (don't forget getbash vs. command prompt)
 28. why for services are we now doing static hosting from `public`?
 29. is the Playwrite/UI/backend testing stuff useful to try to include at the level it is?

+# Week 10
+1. Login assignment should be before database assignment because it's similar but probably easier
+2. data stored locally in front end, in memory on backend, finally in DB for persistence (but why not just in file on disk on the backend?).
+DB is hopefully redundant, elastic, persistent, safe, reliable, etc.  Also, it may offer additional functionality for manipulating data, etc.
+3. Relational DBs are kind of a jack of all trades---can do all kinds of data/stuff; more specialized servers for specific kinds of data
+4. Mongo DB is schema free, so super flexible but slow (can index on common fields to improve performance); can hang yourself with it, too.
+The JS of DBs
+5. You don't have to do `npm init`; it just loses some info
+6. Mongo uses its own protocol and puts credentials in the URL (which is valid HTML but normally a bad idea but ok in the case of doing this from a secure server environment, as opposed to from your browser)
+7. How do you know what to name MongoClient when you deconstruct the return object from mongodb require?
+8. check out mailinator
+9. Be really prepared if you are going to live demo stuff?
+10. spending time doing stuff like signing up for Mongo (which is covered in instructions) is probably not helpful/good use of time
+11. don't hardcode credentials in code you are going to commit to (public) github repo.
+Bots crawl github looking for just that kind of thing.
+	1. put them in a file instead
+	2. put that file in .gitignore
+	3. if you accidentally commit even once, you are hosed (because git doesn't forget anything)
+	4. does them having your credentials matter, if you restrict network access?
+	5. Database on left of Atlas lets you find your connection string
+12. Asynchronous stuff can be goofy---it might take a bit to get in the DB, for example
+	1. the process doesn't quit if the DB connection is still open; explicitly close
+13. You can insert the same data twice in the same Mongo collection because it make a unique ID for each object
+14. commonJS and requires???
+15. spend time in class understanding code; not necessarily writing/running it
+16. I need the right mental model of promises and async/await
+17. check out jq
+18. you debug your backend code in Code; you debug your frontend code in browser tools
+19. why does simon db only update scores locally?
+It must not, right?
+20. you can hack the code to cheat the score locally (in browser storage), but also by hacking var sent to DB.
+How do we stop that from being possible?
+It's hard because the hack is happening on the client, which you don't control.
+All your security stuff has to happen on the backend in your secure environment---what can you do there to authenticate the data you are getting?
+21. Why can github suddenly not commit this because this file cannot be edited? (somehow got signed out of github after already editing)
+22. Dont' do authentication, if you can get away without that wall---more users and more usage
+	1. if you do use it, you are responsible for protecting those data/credentials
+	2. maybe use sso through another service (google, facebook, etc.)
+		- still have to be security-minded (if you think you're good, you're probably not)
+		- but don't have to store credentials
+23. What is salting a hash?
+Is pepper a thing (it came from ethan...)?
+	1. if this is really important data, you probably want to turn this over to specialists
+24. The front end is a dirty, scary, unsecure place
+25. Clients/frontend are really involved with cookies and you can make sure they can't even read them---they are server stuff that lives on your client
+26. token stored in cookie lets you stay logged in

 ## Instruction question/notes (why isn't this and below bold in the raw text, but those above are?)
 1. AWS